plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 * FieldIndex stores values as is

-* DateIndex and DateRangeIndex store dates (Zope 2 DateTime objects) in search-able format.
+* DateIndex and DateRangeIndex store dates (Zope 2 DateTime objects) in searchable format.
 The latter provides ranged searches.

 * KeywordIndex allows keyword-style look-ups (query term is matched against all the values of a stored list)